Vector35/binaryninja-api/docs/guide/plugins.md

-# Plugins
+# Using Plugins

-Plugins really show off the power of Binary Ninja.
-This guide should help give you an overview of both using and writing plugins.

 The most common Binary Ninja plugins are Python which we are covering here.
 That said, there are some C++ plugins which must be built for the appropriate native architecture and will usually include build instructions for each platform.
-Several [C++ examples] are included in the API repository.
+Several [C++ examples](https://github.com/Vector35/binaryninja-api/tree/dev/examples) are included in the API repository, and the [binexport](https://github.com/google/binexport) utility (used with [bindiff](https://www.zynamics.com/bindiff.html)) is also a native plugin that must be built and installed manually.

-## Using Plugins

 Plugins are loaded from the user's plugin folder: